-If you're having academic problems that are not specific to a single course, you should consult your faculty advisor, your program director, the Associate Director of Graduate Affairs, or the Office of Academic Advising in Oregon Hall.
-Advisors sometimes encourage students to consult the University Counseling Center, which provides trained counselors to help students with personal and relationship problems.
-Counseling, testing and additional resources are available to assist students in making decisions and in dealing with academic concerns.
+If you're having academic problems that are not specific to a single course, you should consult your faculty advisor, your program director, or the Associate Director of Graduate Affairs.

 Additional resources available to you are:

 The Student Advocacy Program, whose services are supported by ASUO (Associated Students of the University of Oregon, UO's student government).
 Contact info: 541-346-3722; EMU Room 337, https://asuo.uoregon.edu/advocacy